ohmjs/ohm/doc/contributor-guide.md

 If you need to temporarily commit something that doesn't pass the checks, you can use `git commit --no-verify` -- but use this sparingly!

+## Publishing

+To version and publish the ohm-js package, run the following in the ohm-js directory:

+    yarn version-package
+    yarn publish
+    git push && git push --tags